ppawel0/RepData_PeerAssessment1/PA1_template.md

 ## [1] "Median = 10766.188679"
 ```
 ## Are there differences in activity patterns between weekdays and weekends?
+As you can see below patterns between weekdays and weekends are different.

 ```r
 wd = ifelse(weekdays(as.Date(activityF$date,'%Y-%m-%d')) %in% c('Sunday','Saturday'),'weekend','weekday')